avwsolutions/elastic-security-training-material/labs/01-introduction/README.md

 The following key topics are part of these exercises:

 - Training resources
-- Training setup
+- Training setup & deployment
-- Lab deployment
-- Manage the Stack
+- Managing the Stack

 ## Exercise 1 - Downloading training resources